ropensci/roweb3/content/blog/2022-11-16-mastodon/index.md

 ---
 slug: mastodon-en
-title: 'rOpenSci’s Communication channels.
-Twitter and Mastodon'
+title: "rOpenSci's Communication channels.
+Twitter and Mastodon"
 date: '2022-11-16'
 author: Yanina Bellini Saibene, Steffi LaZerte
 description: 'We announce our actions on rOpenSci's communication channels as alternatives to Twitter.'